Kuanhao-Chao/splam/docs/source/index.rst

 Main features
 =============
-* **Biological inspired training process**: splam was trained on donor and acceptor pairs combined and focuses on a narrow window of 400 basepairs surrounding each splice site, inspired by the understanding that the splicing process primarily depends on signals within this specific region.
+* **Biologically inspired training process**: splam was trained on combined donor and acceptor pairs, with a focus on a narrow window of 400 base pairs surrounding each splice site.
+This approach is inspired by the understanding that the splicing process predominantly relies on signals within this specific region.
-* **Visualization**: splam produces high-quality figures ready for your publication.
+.. * **Visualization**: splam produces high-quality figures ready for your publication.
-* **Python + C++ integration**: We have taken care of all the engineer work for you!
-Splam is easy to install and runs efficiently due to its underlying C++ implementation.
-You can install and run Splam with just one simple command!
+* **Python + C++ integration**: We have taken care of all the engineer work for you! splam is easy to install and runs efficiently due to its underlying C++ implementation.
+You can install and run splam with just one simple command!
+* **Run splam in three steps**: With just three lines of code, you can obtain a new alignment file that is cleaned and sorted.
 * **Pytorch implementation**: splam is implemented and trained using the popular Pytorch framework.

 |